-Master of Laws (LLM) in Labour Law (Professional Master's degree) [LM024CML07]
+Master of Laws (LLM) in Marine and Environmental Law (Professional Master's degree) (not offered in 2017) ILM029PBL071

-The curriculum comprises three compulsory courses, one elective course and an independent research component.
+The curriculum comprises two compulsory courses, two elective courses and an independent research component.
 This may consist of either a single research project or a series of smaller projects, related to one or more of the four courses and demonstrating professional expertise.
 The curriculum consists of 180 credits.